Ensono/amido.github.io/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

 ## Next steps

-Once you setup your local development environment, you can continue with the Getting Started tutorial by [deploying the Shared Resources](shared_resources_deployment_azure.md).
+Once you setup your local development environment, you can continue with the Getting Started tutorial by [deploying the shared resources](shared_resources_deployment_azure.md).